 COLLEGE OF ARTS AND SCIENCES

 Course delivery modes have been developed by faculty members to provide opportunities for interaction among faculty and students while attending to the appropriate guidelines for social distancing and safety.
-Faculty preparations will include clear guidelines about remote work following Thanksgiving or earlier if the state of the pandemic or expectations of public health officials warrant it.
+Faculty preparations will include clear guidelines about remote work if the state of the pandemic or expectations of public health officials warrant it.

 Courses will be delivered in one of the following formats: